lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 ### AWS credentials

-If Auth Provider is `Credentials file`, Grafana tries to get credentials in the following order.
+If Auth Provider is `Credentials file`, ThingSPIN tries to get credentials in the following order.

 - Environment variables. (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
 - Hard-code credentials.